-A: We do not have any personal stakes in our stock recommendations.
+A: No. Our editors do not have any personal stakes in their stock recommendations.
 Our business reputation is more valuable than any profit we could possibly make from investing our own money into a single stock idea.
 So when we find a good stock, we write about it.
 And if that stock works out for you, you reward us with your continued business.

-Additionally, if we recommend stocks in which we have invested our own money, it could look like we are making these recommendations solely to benefit our personal financial positions.
-It is important for our readers to know that we have no ulterior motives behind our stock picks.
+Additionally, if our analysts recommend stocks in which they have invested their own money, it could look like they are making these recommendations solely for their personal financial benefit.
+It is important for our readers to know that our analysts have no ulterior motives behind their stock picks.

 A: No analyst working at the Palm Beach Research Group may own the stocks he recommends to you.

 This, at first glance, may appear to be a strange rule.
 Assuming a writer waits a suitable period of time after a recommendation, there’s certainly nothing ethically wrong with him then buying the recommended stock.
 And if a writer believes his own words… shouldn’t he buy the stock?